 Nearly all small ship cruises we partner with have at least one naturalist guide aboard, but guide counts will naturally increase with the passenger count.

-All small ship cruises we partner with have at least one naturalist guide aboard, but guide counts will naturally increase with the passenger count.
-If you have a particular interest, look for themed departures that bring aboard guest hosts and special programming on photography, marine biology, food/wine or wellness.
+Nearly all small ship cruises we partner with have at least one naturalist guide aboard, but guide counts will naturally increase with the passenger count.
+If you have a particular interest, look for themed departures that bring aboard guest hosts and special programming on photography, history, marine biology, food/wine or wellness.
 One small ship cruise line, Lindblad Expeditions, stands above the rest in terms of onboard programs and naturalist guides.
 Lindblad’s partnership with National Geographic means that its naturalists and expedition leaders are experts in their field and may include professors, authors, scientists, researchers, photographers and generalist guides who have a lifetime of experience.
 Ask us about these cruises if you are willing to pay a premium for an intellectual and educational experience.

 6) Consider Your Group/Travel Partners

 Consider your travel party as you consider your cruise.
 Are you a couple, small group, family or solo traveler?
 Most small ships have cabins that accommodate two people.
 Single and triple rooms are available but take a bit more research.
 Some ships have a “willing to share” program for solo travelers while others have dedicated single cabins or charge a single supplement.

 Families are increasingly interested in small ship travel, and many cruises offer dedicated family departures with the goal of getting kids of similar age traveling together.
 Dedicated family cruises feature programs with guides who are experienced working with younger travelers and may include special educational programs, unique activities, family-friendly meal options and more to enhance the family cruise experience.
 However, small ships are not for everyone and we generally suggest this style of travel for kids age six or older.
 Find out if family cruises with AdventureSmith are right for your group.

 By chartering a ship for your family or small group, you can design your own experience.